nubenetes/awesome-kubernetes/docs/aws.md

 - [former2.com](https://former2.com/)
 - [Accelerate infrastructure as code development with open source Former2](https://aws.amazon.com/blogs/opensource/accelerate-infrastructure-as-code-development-with-open-source-former2/)

+### Console Recorder for AWS
+- [==onecloudplease.com: Console Recorder for AWS==](https://onecloudplease.com/project/console-recorder) Records actions made in the AWS Management Console and outputs the equivalent CLI / SDK commands and CloudFormation / Terraform templates.

 ## AWS for Windows
 - [blog.rackspace.com: Patch and AMI Management for Windows on AWS](http://blog.rackspace.com/patch-and-ami-management-for-windows-on-aws) step-by-step guide about patch and AMI management for Windows on AWS